1760 - British operations on the coast of Coromandel

 A few weeks then sufficed to reduce the few isolated fortresses which were still held by French garrisons and on April 5, 1761 the white flag of the Bourbons had ceased to fly in India.

 In May 1761, Rear-Admiral Charles Stevens fell a victim to the unhealthiness of the climate of India.
 The French on the station were by that time practically helpless, and Cornish soon afterwards went to Bombay to refit.
-He then proceeded southward to meet an expedition which he had reason to believe was on its way out, under Commodore Keppel, to attack Bourbon and Mauritius; but all idea of this expedition had, in the meantime, been abandoned.
+He then proceeded southward to meet an expedition which he had reason to believe was on its way out, under Commodore Keppel, to attack Bourbon (present-day Réunion) and Île de France (present-day Mauritius); but all idea of this expedition had, in the meantime, been abandoned.
 The means taken, however, to apprise Cornish of the change of plans were not efficacious; and the rear-admiral was actually obliged, by scarcity of supplies, to go back to Madras without hearing any news from home.
 Two of his ships, however, the York (60), Captain Henry Cowell, and the Chatham (50), Captain Thomas Lynn, being unable to keep with the fleet, had to bear up for the Cape of Good Hope.
 There they learned from the Terpsichore (24), Captain sir Thomas Adams that Keppel was no longer to be expected; and in due course they carried the intelligence to the rear-admiral in India.

 This article is essentially a compilation of texts from the following books which are now in the public domain: